anoma/namada/documentation/specs/src/economics/public-goods-funding.md

 #### Dealing with ties
-In the rare occurance of a tie, the Steward retains membership by default.
+In the rare occurance of a tie, the steward retains membership by default.

-### Electing the Steward
+### Electing stewards

 Once the decision has been made on whether to elect (or remove) the intended Steward, the established address corresponding to the multisig is added to (removed from) the `PGF` internal address.